-Report Description Provides details about the commands executed by users on hosts joined to Commands a policy group, based on their privileges and recorded as events or Executed captured in keystroke logs by Privilege Manager.
-This report allows you to search for commands that have been recorded as part of events or keystroke logs for a policy group and includes the following information: Command name User who executed the command Date and time the command was executed Host where the command was executed Use the following report parameters to define details in the report: Policy Group Command Host Log status Date NOTE: You can use wildcards in the text string you enter in the Command box, such as and ?.
-NOTE: This report is available when you are logged on as the supervisor or as an Active Directory account in the Manage Sudo Policy, Manage PM Policy, Audit Sudo Policy, or Audit PM Policy roles.
-You must have an active policy group for Privilege Manager to run this report; you can only include hosts that are joined to a policy group.
-Console Lists users who have access to the mangement console based on Access and membership in a console role and the permissions assigned to that role.
-Permissions This report includes the following information: List of roles List of permissions assigned to each role List and number of members assigned to each role NOTE: This report is available when you are logged on as the supervisor or an Active Directory account in the Manage Console Access role.
-However, when you access this report as supervisor, the mangement consolerequires that you authenticate to Active Directory.
-Identifies the hosts where Active Directory users have been granted logon Logon permission.
-This report includes the following information for hosts joined Policy for to an Active Directory domain: AD User Total number of hosts where the AD user has access
+Console Access and

+Lists users who have access to the management console based on membership in a console role and the permissions assigned to that role.
+Permissions This report includes the following information:

+- List of roles

+- List of permissions assigned to each role

+- List and number of members assigned to each role

+NOTE: This report is available when you are logged on as the supervisor or an Active Directory account in the Manage Console Access role.
+However, when you access this report as supervisor, the management consolerequires that you authenticate to Active Directory.

+Logon Policy for AD User

+Identifies the hosts where Active Directory users have been granted logon permission.
+This report includes the following information for hosts joined to an Active Directory domain:

+Total number of hosts where the AD user has access.

-Report Description List of hosts where the AD user has access Specify the Active Directory users to include in the report: All AD users (default) Select AD user Browse to search Active Directory to locate and select an Active Directory user.
+List of hosts where the AD user has access

+Specify the Active Directory users to include in the report:

+- · All AD users (default) - Select AD user

+Browse to search Active Directory to locate and select an Active Directory user.

 NOTE: The report may show both the Active Directory login name and local user names in the Login Name column for a selected AD user account because an Active Directory user account can have one or more local user accounts mapped to it.

-NOTE: Only hosts joined to an Active Directory domain with a Safeguard Authentication Services $4.x$ agent are included in this report.
+NOTE: Only hosts joined to an Active Directory domain with a Safeguard Authentication Services 4.x agent are included in this report.

 NOTE: This report is available when you are logged on as an Active Directory account in the Manage Hosts role.

-Logon Policy for Unix Host Identifies the Active Directory users that have been explicitly granted log- on permissions for one or more Unix computers.
-This report includes the following information for hosts joined to an Active Directory domain: Host Name, DNS Name, or IP Address of the host selected for the report Users that have been granted permission to log on Specify the managed hosts to include in the report: All profiled hosts (default) Select host Browse to locate and select a managed host that is joined to Active Directory.
-NOTE: This report only includes hosts joined to an Active Directory domain with a Safeguard Authentication Services 4. x agent.
+Logon Policy for Unix Host

+Identifies the Active Directory users that have been explicitly granted logon permissions for one or more Unix computers.
+This report includes the following information for hosts joined to an Active Directory domain:

+- Host Name, DNS Name, or IP Address of the host selected for the report - Users that have been granted permission to log on

+Specify the managed hosts to include in the report:

+- All profiled hosts (default) - Select host

+Browse to locate and select a managed host that is joined to Active Directory.

+NOTE: This report only includes hosts joined to an Active Directory domain with a Safeguard Authentication Services 4.x agent.

 NOTE: This report is available when you are logged on as an Active Directory account in the Manage Hosts role.

+Policy Changes

-Policy Changes Provides details of changes made to a policy for a Privilege Manager policy group.
-This report includes the following information: Name of the user that made changes to the policy Version number for the changes Time and date the changes were saved and actively used to enforce policy
+Provides details of changes made to a policy for a Privilege Manager policy group.
+This report includes the following information:

+- Name of the user that made changes to the policy - Version number for the changes - Time and date the changes were saved and actively used to enforce policy